sazadeh/TweetGenderPredictionByBERT/README.md

 # TweetGenderPredictionByBERT

-There are some pre-trained BERT models introduced by Hugging Face (https://huggingface.co/transformers/pretrained\_models.html).
+There are some pre-trained BERT models introduced by Hugging Face (https://huggingface.co/transformers/pretrained\_models.html).\\
-We used the transformer library created by @ThilinaRajapakse ThilinaRajapakse (https://github.com/thilinarajapakse/simpletransformers) used those pre-trained models by Hugging Face in it.
+We used the transformer library created by @ThilinaRajapakse (https://github.com/thilinarajapakse/simpletransformers) used those pre-trained models by Hugging Face in it.
 Then try to predict the gender of tweets based on the tweet text.

 We wanted to predict the gender-based on their tweet.
 We found a data set (https://www.kaggle.com/crowdflower/twitter-user-gender-classification)